Classics (CLAS, GREK, LATN) Chair

-The department has supplemented its formal course offerings by various extracurricular activities that have included lectures by well-known classicists, opportunities to assist professors in research (on campus and abroad), an extended study course to Rome and Pompeii, another extended study course to Athens, and participation in the Venice Study Group.
+The department supplements its courses with extracurricular activities that include lectures by well-known scholars, opportunities to assist professors in research (on campus and abroad), extended study courses to Rome and Athens, and participation in the Venice Study Group.

 The classics faculty are always glad to discuss the program with anyone interested.

 Students who submit a score of 4 or 5 on the AP Latin exam are eligible to receive course credit for LATN 122 provided that they complete a higher level Latin course at Colgate (i.e., LATN 201 or above).
 Students must contact the registrar's office once the higher level is completed to have the credit officially recorded.